-■ Frequent Revenue Shortfalls: WSPs in Kenya have fairly stable revenues given that they are likely to have a monopoly over their service area.
+Frequent revenue shortfalls: WSPs in Kenya have fairly stable revenues given that they are likely to have a monopoly over their service area.
 However, they may experience seasonal variations in revenue that are likely to follow water usage patterns among its customers.
-Revenue trends that do not follow well-established seasonal patterns should be a cause of concern for Lenders.
+Revenue trends that do not follow well-established seasonal patterns would be a cause of concern for lenders

-- Steady Decline or Rapid Increase in Sales: Revenue recognition in WSPs is done at the point of billing which is typically on a monthly basis.
-It should not significantly vary from one month to the next outside the bounds of seasonality in water usage patterns. - Deficient Billing & Collection Practises: WSPs typically bill on a monthly basis and extend a 30-day credit period prior to enforcing denial of service.
+- Steady decline or rapid increase in sales: Revenue recognition in WSPs is done at the point of billing which is typically on a monthly basis.
+It should not significantly vary from one month to the next outside the bounds of seasonality in water usage patterns. - Deficient billing & collection practises: WSPs typically bill on a monthly basis and extend a 30-day credit period prior to enforcing denial of service.
 WSPs also require efficient billing systems that enable collection within the credit period.
-Lenders should understand the efficiency of the WSP's billing systems and how strictly the credit policy is enforced. - Unrealistic Tariffs: WSPs are required to have tariffs at levels that they can sustainably maintain cost recovery.
+Lenders are keen to understand the efficiency of the WSP's billing systems and how strictly the credit policy is enforced. - Unrealistic tariffs: WSPs are required to have tariffs at levels that they can sustainably maintain cost recovery.
 It is thus important for the lender to monitor whether the utility tariffs are sustainably covering operating & maintenance costs.
-Also, a decline in average tariffs per unit of water sold without a compensating increase in volume of water sold may point to a decline in the WSPs ability to meet costs. - Increasing Dependence on Fewer Customers: The diversity of a WSPs customer base is a good indicator of its resilience in earnings.
-The lender should monitor the WSPs customer mix. - Grant Revenue: WSPs receives grants used to cater for operational costs.
+Also, a decline in average tariffs per unit of water sold without a compensating increase in volume of water sold may point to a decline in the WSPs ability to meet costs. - Increasing dependence on fewer customers: The diversity of a WSPs customer base is a good indicator of its resilience in earnings.
+The lender would monitor the WSPs customer mix. - Grant revenue: WSPs receives grants used to cater for operational costs.
 These are could be sourced from its WSB, the line Ministry or the County Government.
 An increasing dependency on operational grants points to a WSPs inability to meet costs from water and sewerage revenues.